auth-global/self-documenting-cryptography/design-documents/g3p.md

 By contrast, PBKDF2 `xor`s the output blocks of it's internal CSPRNG, thus requiring a serial computation of two SHA256 blocks per round instead of three.
 Thus 250k rounds of PHKDF-SLOW-EXTRACT is likely roughly comparable in strength to 375k rounds of PBKDF2 for a short domain tag (0-19 byts), or 500k rounds PBKDF2 equivalent for a medium-length domain tag (20-83 bytes).
 Every additional 64 bytes of tag length likely adds another 125k rounds of PBKDF2 equivalence.
 The most cautious comparison is direct: it would seem rather difficult to believe that 250k rounds of PHKDF-SLOW-EXTRACT is any less secure than 250k rounds of PBKDF2.
 In any case, if PBKDF2 or PHKDF is the sole key-stretching component of a prehash function, we recommend at least 250k rounds of PHKDF or 375k rounds of PBKDF2.

 These extra blocks that PHKDF requires can be computed in parallel with the internal CSPRNG.
-Therefore, if an implementation can employ 1.5x parallel computation (or less for domain tags longer than 19 bytes), then this additional cost of hashing the output of the internal CSPRNG instead of XOR'ing it need not add any latency to the hashing computation.
+Therefore, if an implementation can employ 1.5x parallel computation (or less for domain tags longer than 19 bytes), then this additional cost need not add any latency to the hashing computation.

 PHKDF-SLOW-EXTRACT's suggested default counter value provides a word of blessing and encouragement to the tag that follows.
-It does this for the year 2023 and every subsequent year for as many rounds specified, plus the number of output blocks examined, plus two.
+It does this for the year 2023 and every subsequent year for one more than the number of rounds specified, plus the number of output blocks examined.

 ```